 - 182,440 temperature screenings in children

 - 35,620 temperature screenings in adults

 There were no cases of COVID-19 detected.
 Additionally, there were only 2 elevated temperatures detected, but neither resulted in a positive COVID-19 test.
 Despite the temperature screening results, 10% of participating schools had cases of COVID-19 among students and staff within the school.

-Based on these results, it is clear that screening of asymptomatic children and adults for the presence of elevated temperature is not effective in detecting cases of COVID-19.
+Based on these results, screening of asymptomatic children and adults for the presence of elevated temperature appears to be ineffective in detecting cases of COVID-19.
 Resources devoted to this practice are better used elsewhere.